jbreckmckye/daylight/README.md

 # Today's data for your IP location
 daylight

-# Override the IP location and timezone
+# Override the IP location and timezone (allows offline operation)
-daylight --loc="-33.92,18.42" --timezone="Africa/Johannesburg"
+daylight --latitude="-33.92" --longitude="18.42" --timezone="Africa/Johannesburg"

 # Short summary of the data
 daylight --short